Shanqella: History

 The Shanqella first appear in a 15th-century praise-song for the Emperor Yeshaq I. The Shanqella are listed at the very beginning of the song when the regions and tribes of the kingdom are evoked.
 They praise the ruler and refer to their richness in goats (this connotes that they were primarily pastoralists).
 Historiography reports of Emperor Iyasu I leading campaigns against "the Shanqella" on the north-western borders of his kingdom (in this case, the Kunama people).
 In the 1840s, Negus Sahle Selassie included the Shanqella in his titulature.
 The southwards expansion of Emperor Menelik II, directed against Oromo and Kafa, and peoples further south, was also perceived as a campaign of submission of the Shanqella.

 Many Shanqella were recruited into service of Menelik II.
 At the Emperor's coronation in 1889 it was reported by the chronicler Gebre Selassie that the monarch was flanked to right and left by Shanqella dressed in gold-embroidered tunics and velvet cloaks, and holding spears with golden sheaths.
 Subsequently at the Battle of Adwa, the same chronicler reports the presence of a force of Shanqella at the battle.
 In 1906, a group of Shanqella soldiers were stationed at Harar where they were trained by a French officer, Captain de la Guibougere.

-In Ethiopian discourse, they were commonly portrayed as primitive and lacking any recognizable socio-political organization—fit only for economic exploitation and physical subjugation.
+In Ethiopian discourse, they were commonly portrayed as lacking any recognizable socio-political organization.
 As a result, traditional Ethiopian folk art often depicted them with grotesquely exaggerated features, casting them as brutish, dark-skinned figures engaged in profane or "unholy" rituals.
 With the rise of the Derg regime in the 1970s and the imposition of new administrative structures, Ethiopia entered a second phase of forced cultural transformation—one that also marked the eventual disappearance of the term Shanqella from official and popular discourse.